gnomesoup/MacroPad-Contextual-Hotkeys/README.md

 # MacroPadMJP
-Custom MacroPad RPC to MQTT connection focused on MAC and Remote Desktop Connection
+Custom MacroPad RPC to MQTT connection focused on macOS and Remote Desktop Connection